Nine Emperor Gods

 Figure 19.
 Male devotees carrying the sedan chairs and making their way to the opening space that is located at the front of the temple.

-Each sedan approximately weighed 400kg and required estimated manpower of 30-40 males.
-The heavy weight of the sedan chairs are attributed to the elaborate wooden and gold cravings and ornaments as depicted in the picture.
-A sedan chair typically cost at least S$10, 000.
+Each sedan approximately required between 30 to 40 males to carry it.
+The heavy weight of the sedan chairs is attributed to the elaborate wooden and gold cravings and ornaments as depicted in the picture.
+A sedan chair typically costs at least S$10,000.

-To be able to help in carrying the sedan chairs, the males have to be from the temple’s circle of devotees.
-Males of same religious roots but not from Hougang Tou Mu Kong are rejected.
+To be able to help in carrying the sedan chairs, the males have to be from the temple’s circle of helpers and be on a strict vegetarian diet.

 These male carriers are split into 4 teams, namely A, B, C, D. Each team is allocated to carry a sedan chair.
 Each team has 30-40 males to take turns in carrying the sedan chair at scheduled intervals.
 Overall, estimated 140 males are involved in this process.